 Executive Summary

-This report, developed for the Connecticut Evaluation Administrator (EA) Team, summarizes the findings of Home Energy Solutions (HES) and Home Energy Solutions-Income Eligible (HES-IE) Impact and Process Evaluation (R1983).
-This report also includes the results of a Residential Customer Profiling effort that assessed statewide participation across all Energize Connecticut/ Energize CT residential programs, not just HES and HES-IE.
+This report, developed for the Connecticut Evaluation Administrator (EA) Team, summarizes the findings of Home Energy Solutions (HES) and Home Energy Solutions-Income Eligible (HES-IE) Single Family Impact and Process Evaluation (R1983).
+This report also includes the results of a Residential Customer Profiling effort that assessed statewide participation across all Energize Connecticut (CT) residential programs, not just HES and HES-IE.

 This evaluation was performed by NMR Group and its subcontractors Cadeo and DNV.
+NMR Group and Cadeo, respectively, led the process and impact components of this evaluation, while DNV led the profiling effort.

 Background

-In terms of annual energy savings (MMBtu) and program budgets, HES and HES-IE are two of the largest residential programs in Connecticut.
+HES and HES-IE are Connecticut’s two most significant residential programs in Connecticut.
+In 2019, the program year this evaluation focused on, the two programs collectively represented 74% of the state’s residential annual energy savings (MMBTUs).
 As such, the programs merited a comprehensive evaluation (i.e., impact and process) that produced:

 Accurate gross and net measure-level energy savings and realization rates for prospective application as part of Program Savings Documentation (PSD) updates.

-Actionable, process-oriented insights that will help Connecticut Natural Gas, Eversource, Southern Connecticut Gas, and United Illuminating (the Companies) continue to evolve these critical programs, particularly in response to changes stemming from the COVID-19 pandemic and the continued shift away from lighting.
+Actionable, process-oriented insights that will help Connecticut Natural Gas, Eversource, Southern Connecticut Gas, and United Illuminating (the Companies) continue to evolve these critical programs to better serve customers, improve program delivery, and meet statewide weatherization goals.

-This evaluation updates previous impact and process evaluations completed in 2019 and 2016, respectively., The residential customer profiling element of this study represents the first of its kind in the state.
+This evaluation report updates previous impact and process evaluations completed in 2019 and 2016, respectively, as well as interim results findings memo provided to the Companies in September 2022., The residential customer profiling element of this study represents the first of its kind in the state.

 Tasks & Objectives

-Figure 1 lists the evaluations tasks completed as part of R1983 and maps each task to the study’s objectives, which are associated with three overarching research topics:
+Figure 1 lists the evaluation tasks completed as part of R1983 and maps each task to the study’s objectives, which are associated with three overarching research topics:

 Assessing Program Delivery